AdaptivMCP/AdaptivMCP/ASSISTANT_HANDOFF.md

   - `build_unified_diff` + `apply_patch_and_commit` when you want explicit diffs.
 - Do NOT embed large multi-line Python/shell scripts in `run_command.command`.
-  If your edit involves more than a couple of lines of shell, treat that as a signal to use the diff-first tools instead.
+  If your edit involves more than a couple of lines of shell, treat that as a signal to use the diff-based tools instead.